Chaffetz vows to continue investigation into Clinton emails

 But Chaffetz has yet to respond to Democrats on the Committee asking for investigations into Trump's potential conflicts of interest - including his global business holdings and family involvement.

-Chaffetz, who noted Trump's role as a multi-billionaire businessman is different than past presidents, said there is not much he can do because of the law, but also plans to meet soon with incoming White House Counsel Don McGahn.
+Chaffetz, who noted Trump's role as a multi-billionaire businessman is different than past presidents and plans to meet soon with incoming White House Counsel Don McGahn.

 "My concern is that there is compliance with the law.
 I will tell you the president is exempt from a lot of these.
 I didn't write these laws but that's the reality of it," he said, adding "maybe some of that should be tightened up but it's not something I dove into."